tgianko/deemon/README.md

 ### Dynamic Trace Acquisition Toolchain

  * [zumka](zumka/README.md): Tools to instrument VM (bitnami + vbox only)
- * [vilanoo2](vilanoo2/src/README.md): HTTP/S proxy that intercepts browser requests.
+ * [vilanoo](vilanoo/src/README.md): HTTP/S proxy that intercepts browser requests.
  * [mosgi](mosgi/README.md): Server to collect Web Application *raw* execution traces, session data, and file I/O.
- * [rawtrace-analysis](rawtrace-analysis/README.md): A tool that extracts SQL traces, session data snapshots, and file I/O operations from raw traces of mosgi and vilanoo2.
+ * [rawtrace-analysis](rawtrace-analysis/README.md): A tool that extracts SQL traces, session data snapshots, and file I/O operations from raw traces of mosgi and vilanoo.

-### The Deep Modeling Framework  (UNDER DEVELOPMENT)
+### The Deep Modeling Framework

 Deep Modeling is our awesome framework that allows to model and detect vulnerabilities.
 Its home is [here](deep-modeling/README.md).
 Our framework is based on Neo4j and it composed of three type of tools: